AdvancedMultiPhysics/TPL-builder/README.txt

     LAPACK_LIB       - If LAPACK_INSTALL_DIR is specified, this indicates the library to use (e.g. liblapack.a)
 HDF5:
     HDF5_DISABLE_CXX - Disable cxx support in hdf5
+SAMRUTILS:
+    DISABLE_THREAD_CHANGES - Disable all threading support
+    TEST_MAX_PROCS   - Disables all tests that require more than TEST_MAX_PROCS processors
 AMP:
     AMP_Data         - Path to the data directory for AMP